![]() |

 through the later decades of the 19th Century.

 By 1880, what we know today as downtown Sayre was underway.
 The current Sayre passenger station was completed in 1881, and the Desmond street business district buildings were being built by that time as well.
 By 1900, Sayre was a thriving town.
 Part of the original downtown Sayre included a beautiful small town park, known as "Desmond Street Park", this park existed for about 80 years (about 1880 to 1959), it occupied the space between the railroad station and the downtown business district, tying the important passenger station and the rest of downtown together into one pleasing scene.
 This was a much loved park, and many Valley residents still remember it fondly from their youth, waiting for family members arriving by train, waiting for Dad to get out of work at the Sayre shops, and simply enjoying the park as downtown bustled around them.
 But times changed..by the late 1950's passenger service on the LV was ending, and some felt the park could be better used to increase commerce in town..at the time, this was considered "progress" and many probably just accepted it, (although it is also known that many were dismayed at the loss of the park!)
 A large new business opened in downtown Sayre in 1960, the J.J.
 Newberry company, who owned a chain of department stores around the USA.
 The Newberry's building took over the entire space once occupied by Desmond Street Park.
 Newberry's in Sayre thrived through the 1960's, 70's and 80's, but by the 1990's business slowed and eventually the store (and the entire Newberry's chain) closed down.
 A dollar store then opened in the building, but that also eventually closed.
 By 2012 (and the writing of this webpage) the store is now empty, abandoned and becoming quite derelict.
 Times change, again..The Valley once had three thriving downtown business districts, Waverly, Sayre and Athens.
 The community at large has evolved and changed over the years, and Elmira street has become the new "main" shopping district for the Valley as a whole, and the downtown shopping districts have struggled to survive.
 They still have businesses! most of them quite successful..but not as many business as there once was.
 Today, a large commercial store space in downtown Sayre is simply not needed.
 The old Newberry's building is now simply a relic of the mid-20th century way of life, no longer needed or wanted.
 Many people have begun wondering about, and discussing that lost downtown Sayre park.
 Some early discussion about the possibility of "restoring the park" first hit the internet about 2005.
 For several years it was just a wistful thought, no one suggested an actual business should be forced to move (the dollar store still occupied the site at the time)..as long as the building was still being used, it should of course remain.
 But in 2012 two things changed that *really* got a head of steam going under this idea!
 The building became empty, and a facebook group really got the idea of the park going! with a huge amount of community support this time!
 The facebook group is: "Growing up in the Valley Memory Lane" If you are from the Valley, and enjoy reading about or discussing "the old days" then you should definitely join this group!
-It has over 10,000 members!
-It is very active, very friendly, and always has some great discussions going on!
-It is this group that has really formed the nucleus of the "restore the park" movement starting in 2012, and continuing forward to today.
 What a great idea it would be to *restore* Desmond Street Park!
 The Newberry's store is not needed, and the businesses that do remain in downtown Sayre could really benefit from the beautification of Sayre this park could bring!
 The park would mean a much more attractive downtown, which would draw more people, which could only be good for business!
 If some considered the removal of the park in the first place a "mistake"..the time has come to fix that mistake!
 This webpage is being built and maintained to go along with the "Growing up in the Valley Memory Lane" Facebook group.
 The facebook group already contains most of the photos on this page, but I thought a place where *all* the photos and ideas could be seen together, all in one place, would be beneficial and interesting, to help support the project.
 If anyone has anything they would like to add, more photos, suggestions, anything at all! please email me (link at the bottom of the page) On to the photos! below are all the known (so far) photos of the original Desmond Street Park..most of these photos are believed to be public domain.
 I will give the photographer name, if known. (most are so old the photographer's name has been lost to history)

 Now